Tropini-lab/PUPpy/README.md

 PUPpy can design both microbe-specific primers, which selectively amplify individual members of a community, and group-specific primers, which selectively amplify user-selected members.

-Primers designed with the pipeline can be used to:
+PUPpy-designed primers can be used to:
 1) Detect microbes (e.g. with PCR),
 2) Quantify substrain-level absolute microbial abundance (qPCR/ddPCR), and
 3) Any other primer uses